NAppazeller/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-A deeper dive into outcomes by goals related to the subcategory "plays" as well as the tightening the goals analysis ranges could produce more meaningful results.
+A deeper dive into outcomes by goals related to the subcategory "plays" as well as the tightening the goals analysis ranges to mirror the campaign's goal range could produce more meaningful results.
 It may also prove helpful to look at outcomes based on launch date for the subcategory "plays" rather than the main category of theater.
 Determining contribution amounts based on the minimum number of contributors may be beneficial in determining incentives for campaign sponsors.